garethwebber/erlregression/README.md

 + Done.
 Create three new message types: Add single point to DB; add multiple points to DB and add points from file to DB (stopping initial load).
 + Done.
 Get cowboy webserver running serving static content
 + Done.
 Create a webservice endpoint that runs regression and returns graph
-9. Create webservice endpoints that allows points to be added
++ Done.
+Create webservice endpoints that allows points to be added
 10. Place some protection around running regession without enough points.
 11. Create nice React front-end rather than swagger.
 12. Improve graph with ticks and other labelling.